 Q: Does BT work on leaf miners?

 A: It does!
 Check out the Insecticidal Removal section of this piece.

 A: Some of them are, giving you even more reason to control and remove them.

 Q: Will diatomaceous earth kill leaf miners?

-However, it can be spread dry over the soil surface underneath a plant and dusted onto the plant’s leaf surfaces.
-Emerging larvae that are preparing to drop into the soil to pupate may come into contact with it that way.
-The diatomaceous earth won’t harm the soil, just the miners!
+A: Powders like diatomaceous earth are inefficient at eradicating leaf miner larvae because the larvae just don’t come into contact with it.
+It can be spread dry over the soil surface underneath a plant and dusted onto the plant’s leaf surfaces.
+Emerging larvae that are preparing to drop into the soil to pupate may come into contact with it that way, but it is not as effective as other methods.